WolfDen133/MiniNEA/Game/Docs/MiniNEA Documentation.md

 >
 > - To create a 2D platform game
 > - Answer questions to complete quests, to gain items, in order to complete the game
-> - To incoperate information about computers into the game making it valuable to play, as it contains knolage
+> - To incorporate information about computers into the game making it valuable to play, as it contains knolage

 > ## Initial thoughs
 > I want to create a 2D platform game, with the player being a 'Nano-helper', working in a PC building work shop, gathering, moving, or repairing various parts, and gaining knowledge to complete the challenges.